faulhornlabs/zikkurat-algebra/README.md

 - `meta` - the code generator
 - `lib` - the Haskell library
 - `test` - testing
-- `examples` - examples for using the library
+- `examples` - examples of using the library

 The essential parts of the code are written in (generated) C, maybe with some assembly.
-This C code is self-contained, and can be also used without the Haskell bindings.
+This C code (under `lib/cbits`) is self-contained, and can be also used without the Haskell bindings.

 There is specialized code for each individual field and curve, and also a generic Haskell reference implementation for testing purposes.